 Step 6: Install and Configure a WordPress Theme

 When you first install WordPress, your site is probably going to look something like this:

-That’s ok if you’re a huge fan of succulent plants on desks…but we’re guessing you’re going to be itching to change how your WordPress site looks.
+That’s ok if you like the green look…but we’re guessing you’re going to be itching to change how your WordPress site looks.

 WordPress themes are what allow you to change your site’s style.
 Think of them sort of like your website’s “clothing”.
 That is, themes change how your site looks on the outside, but don’t change the core content or functionality underneath the theme.

 Adding your own WordPress theme is easy.
 All you need to do is: